 The following is not legal advice, nor should it be used as such.
-This is the information we have found to be helpful for other people in a position where the child’s other parent doesn’t agree to Home Education, whether its an ex or a current partner.
+This is the information we have found to be helpful for other people asking us what to do if one parent doesn’t agree to Home Education, whether its an ex or a current partner.

-- If you ask in your Facebook local home ed group, and our Educational Freedom national group, what your EHE person is like, it may be beneficial to liaise with them a little more than we would normally suggest.
+If you ask in your Facebook local Home Ed group, and our Educational Freedom national group, what your EHE person is like, it may be beneficial to liaise with them a little more than we would normally suggest.
 You can always CONTACT US for more support.

 We wish you the best of luck.

 There is a government consultation about proposed new EHE (England) guidance.
 We will be producing a guide ASAP to help you respond, so no need to rush in.